What is this about? (Is About)

 This short article will talk about the experimental or study design, its logic and its appropriate use as well as its misuse. +

 Irrelevant research questions are those questions that do not advance scientific understanding.
-Examples include questions that have already been convincingly answered by others, leading to duplicate research, or that could be answered by performing a systematic review or meta-analysis. '"`UNIQ--ref-00000000-QINU`"' Irrelevant research questions can lead to research waste.
+Examples include questions that have already been convincingly answered by others, leading to duplicate research, or that could be answered by performing a systematic review or meta-analysis. '"`UNIQ--ref-00000009-QINU`"' Irrelevant research questions can lead to research waste. '"`UNIQ--references-0000000A-QINU`"' +

 Research results are presented in specific manners based on certain interests or perspectives.
 Polarisation occurs when researchers hold radically opposed views leading to the segregation of the scientific community into groups in part constituted by their opposition to other groups in the field.
 Polarisation goes beyond mere disagreement.
-It occurs when researchers begin (a) to self-identify as proponents of a particular position that needs to be strongly defended beyond what is supported by the data and (b) to discount arguments and data that would normally be taken as important in a scientific debate.” '"`UNIQ--ref-00000000-QINU`"'
+It occurs when researchers begin (a) to self-identify as proponents of a particular position that needs to be strongly defended beyond what is supported by the data and (b) to discount arguments and data that would normally be taken as important in a scientific debate.” '"`UNIQ--ref-00000005-QINU`"' The same data may be analysed and presented as very different results.
+“In polarised research scientists come to engage in facting interests instead of revealing interesting facts.” '"`UNIQ--ref-00000006-QINU`"''"`UNIQ--references-00000007-QINU`"' +

 Fabrication of numerical data is frequently described as an example of research misconduct that can occur in all areas of research.
 It can be detected by statistical tools, like the chi-square test for uniformity of digit distributions. +